A complete guide to people counting technology and its uses. People Counting in 2026: The Complete Guide

 a woman at a desk with her desktop and mobile phone reviewing software charts

-You’ll see an immediate impact on operations when you begin basing more decisions on data, rather than hunches.
-For example, the Hill Student Center at the University of Alabama at Birmingham always staffed two student employees at the help desk throughout the day.
-Once they installed a people counter, they were able to see the peak and nonpeak times students were using the Center.
+One of the most immediate impacts is operational clarity.
+Decisions shift from intuition to insight.
+For example, the Hill Student Center at the University of Alabama at Birmingham historically staffed two student employees at the help desk throughout the day.
+After installing a people counter, they gained visibility into peak and off-peak traffic patterns.

 Who are the top end-to-end solution providers in the United States?